 Financial report on current expenses and budget (Agenda Item #5a–4:03)

 Mr. Sanderson reported on the expenses and budget for 66% through the year.
 He stated that everything is in line and there is currently a surplus projected of $2,577.
 Mr. Sheppard asked about the interest bearing account and requesting getting the information sent to Mr. Sanderson.
 Income and expenses are similar to previous years and are in order.
 Mr. Sheppard asked Ms. McDaniel if we had received any additional assessments or fees.
 Ms. McDaniel responded with no. Mr. Sheppard asked about the water fees and assessments addressing soon the assessment fees will likely increase.
 Mr. Sanderson reported that invoicing and payments are proceeding as normal.
 Mr. Andersen asked if we are projecting to use the money on the engineering, infrastructure and training and development.
 Mr. Sanderson noted spending remains low, $16,000 spent of the $58,000 budget to date and expenditures are expected to stay within budget, with numbers to be refined in November.
 Mr. Sheppard stated that there are currently no additional projects currently planned.
-Ms. McVicker mentioned preliminary discussions with Bone Collins to begin an impact fee study, which is expected to move forward soon.
+Mrs. McVicker mentioned preliminary discussions with Bowen Collins to begin an impact fee study, which is expected to move forward soon.

 Financial report on current expenses and budget(Agenda Item #5b– 8:07)